 Florida - LAW FIRMS

-Law firm that used email system without safeguards or oversight could not successfully claim excusable neglect under Fla.R.Civ.P.
+Firm had duty to have sufficient procedures to ensure timely receipt of orders, and in using email system without safeguards or oversight firm could not claim excusable neglect under Fla.R.Civ.P.
 1.540 when it failed to timely appeal emailed order it allegedly did not receive.
-[Added 8/25/17]
+[Added 10/18/17]

 A consultant who had provided IT services for Law Firm testified that the Firm’s system “was configured to drop and permanently delete emails perceived to be spam without alerting the recipient that the email was deleted.”
 He had advised the Firm against this.
 The Firm rejected the consultant’s recommendation to hire a third-party vendor to handle spam filtering “because [the Firm] did not want to spend the extra money.”
 The Firm also rejected his recommendation to get an online backup system for about $700 to $1200 per year.
 The consultant eventually ceased working for the Firm “because the firm rejected his recommendations.”